lcpp-org/crane/docs/source/TwoReactionArgon.rst

 ^^^^^^

 The standard output file type for MOOSE is the exodus file with extension `.e`.
-However, for 0D problems with only a solution as a function of time, the use of `.csv` files is preferred, as these can be easily read by simple scripts.
+However, for zero-dimensional problems with a solution only as a function of time, the use of `.csv` files is preferred, as these can be easily read by simple scripts.

 Running